webERP Tutorials

 Printing the order creates a PDF document that can be saved or printed locally, or emailed to the vendor directly from webERP.
 More significantly, printing an order means to webERP that the order has been accepted by the vendor.

-It can happen sometimes that a verbal order is given to a vendor, and the paperwork is “cleaned-up” later.
-In those situations, it is often the arrival of an invoice from a vendor that initiates creation of a purchase order.
-This is why there a command to create a vendor invoice is provided on the same screen an order can be printed from.
-However, I will be receiving the order before creating a vendor invoice.
+When a verbal order is given to a vendor, often the arrival of an invoice from the vendor is the trigger to create a purchase order.
+This is why a command to create a vendor invoice is provided.
+However, in this case, we will receive the order (i.e. recognise goods receipt) before creating a vendor invoice.

 You can see that an order has been issued by searching for outstanding purchase orders.

-Stock is received in webERP when ownership transfers from the vendor.
-I will start the receiving process by searching for outstanding orders for item 90000001-00.
-After selecting the appropriate purchase order, I will be able to Receive the order so long as it has been authorized and printed.
+After selecting the appropriate purchase order, the order can be received so long as it has been authorized and printed.

 The Goods Received screen shows and allows the quantities received to be entered.
-The quantity in purchase units is shown together with the conversion factor from purchase units to the item’s unit of measure, and the receive quantity must be entered in the item’s unit of measure.
+The quantity in purchase units is shown together with the conversion factor from purchase units to the item’s unit of measure.
+Enter the receive quantity must be entered in the item’s unit of measure.

-If you select Item 90000001-00 (likely still selected if you access Main > Items), you will see that the quantity on hand now reflects the received order.
+If you view Item 100-0001 again you will see the quantity on hand now reflects the received order.

-Main > Vendors > Vendor Transactions > Enter a Vendor Invoice > Purchase Order
+[Main Menu > Vendors > Vendor Transactions > Enter a Vendor Invoice > Purchase Order]

 Select the purchase order line item that the vendor invoice pertains to and add to the invoice.